tedneward/Azgaarnoth/Classes/Mystic/Awakened.md

     npc.actions.append("***Invoke Awe (7 psi; concentration, 10 min.).*** You exert an aura that inspires awe in others.
 Choose up to 5 creatures you can see within 60 feet of you.
 Each target must succeed on an Intelligence saving throw or be charmed by you until your concentration ends.
 While charmed, the target obeys all your verbal commands to the best of its ability and without doing anything obviously self-destructive.
 The charmed target will attack only creatures that it has seen attack you since it was charmed or that it was already hostile toward.
 At the end of each of its turns, it can repeat the saving throw, ending the effect on itself on a success.")

 def precognition(npc):
-    npc.bonusactions.append("***Psychic Focus: Precognition.*** While focused on this discipline, you have advantage on initiative rolls.")
+    npc.bonusactions.append("***Psychic Focus: Precognition.*** While focused on this discipline, you have advantage on initiative rolls.
+The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
+You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.")

     npc.bonusactions.append("***Precognitive Hunch (2 psi; concentration, 1 min.).*** You open yourself to receive momentary insights that improve your odds of success; until your concentration ends, whenever you make an attack roll, a saving throw, or an ability check, you roll a d4 and add it to the total.")